hearvox/unreliable-news/ref/tools-use-lists.md

 Researchers rely on existling lists of unreliable-news sites for their studies.
 But these lists are often out-of-date and incomplete, so their research may lead to flawed conclusions.

 Here's how that error could easily happen: Two frequently used lists are PolitiFact's Fake News Almanac and OpenSources.
-Both haven't been updated since 2018.
-Say you used these lists to compare the counts of social media shares from fake-news site articles in 2016 with those in 2018.
-If you found twice as many shares in 2016 compared to 2018, you might conclude 2018 had half as much fake-news sharing as 2016.
+Both haven't been updated since 2017.
+Say you used these lists to compare social media shares from fake-news site articles in 2016 with those in 2018.
+You count twice the shares in 2016 as in 2018, You thenou might conclude 2018 had half as much fake-news sharing as 2016.
 You'd probably be wrong.

-It's more likely the number of shares stayed steady.
+More likely the number of shares stayed steady.
 Half the sites listed in 2016 were gone in 2018.
-So, for sharing to remain steady, you'd expect to seee about half the shares in 2018 as in 2016 (all other factors being equal — which, of course, they're not.)
+So, for sharing to remain steady, you'd expect to see about half the shares in 2018 as i2016 (all other factors being equal — which, of course, they're not.)
+You conclusion would have made things look good, when, if fact, there as miserable as ever.

 ## Studies